FahmidulHaquee/AMI-Data-Cleaning/README.md

 ## Workbooks

-A number of workbooks have been added to this repository.
+Two workbooks have been added to this repository.
+The first workbook contains the data exploration exercise which searches for trends in the data, and details how consumption data is corrupted across the dataset.
+The second workbook contains the data cleaning exercise wherein cleaning functions are applied to the dataset and the outputs are visualised.

 ## Introduction